Your guide to meal prepping, and the containers that make it easy | CNN Underscored

 Bulk meal prep containers

-Rubbermaid 42-piece Press & Lock Food Storage Set ($41.49; amazon.com)
+Rubbermaid 42-Piece Press & Lock Food Storage Set ($41.49; amazon.com)

-Having a variety of different-sized containers is always convenient.
+Having a variety of different sized containers is always convenient.
 Opt for this set of 42 from Rubbermaid, made with lids that snap onto the base so that you won’t lose them.

 Keeping meal-size portions in the freezer can also help to keep boredom at bay.
 Kevin Curry, the founder of FitMenCook, says, “The No. 1 tip I have for people who are new to meal prepping is that it does NOT have to be boring.
 Boring recipes make it much more challenging to stick to a meal prepping routine.”